c981890/dragons-of-mugloar/README.md

 **How to use in IntelliJ IDEA**

 * Clone project
-* Import in IntelliJ new project
+* Import in IntelliJ as new project
 * Run Main